Search Close Search

 Source: American journal of hypertension

-CONCLUSION: We observed disparities in treatment intensity by sex and race that were not explained by differences in clinical factors.
+CONCLUSIONS: We observed disparities in treatment intensity by sex and race that were not explained by differences in clinical factors.
 There was sex-based variation in practice patterns, and Black individuals received more intensive initial antihypertensive therapy than White individuals.

 • AI-driven predictive biomarker discovery with contrastive learning to improve clinical trial outcomes